JanuarySnow/Nomad/README.md

 To change the resolution edit `isizeh` and `isizew` in fallout4prefs.ini from the Mod Organizer 2 ini editor ![alt text](https://cdn.discordapp.com/attachments/623261438022254612/866498313606922260/unknown.png)

+If you have Ultrawide - enable the ultrawide mod in the Optional section of Mo2 left pane ( note - I dont have ultrawide so im hoping someone will let me know how this works with the list )

 ## QUICKSTART: